kimmobrunfeldt/git-hours/README.md

 reason, probably it was because nodegit couldn't be installed.
 Check [their documentation](https://github.com/nodegit/nodegit#getting-started) for troubleshooting.

-If the installation is too troublesome, you can try to [install with Vagrant](#install-with-vagrant).
-It should work out of the box once you get the Vagrant correctly installed to your machine.

 ## How it works

 The algorithm for estimating hours is quite simple.
 For each author in the commit history, do the following: